Water contamination in Crestwood, Illinois: Feds Raid Crestwood's engineering firm

-According to a June 25, 2009 report by Chicago's WGN radio:
+According to a June 25, 2009, report by Chicago's WGN radio:

 Federal agents raided the offices of Crestwood's engineering firm, the latest step in a criminal investigation into the Cook County suburb's secret use of a community well contaminated with cancer-causing chemicals.
 Randy Chastain, president of Burke Engineering, 18330 Distinctive Dr., Orland Park, confirmed that investigators from the U.S. Environmental Protection Agency served a search warrant obtained by U.S. Atty.
 Patrick Fitzgerald's office.
 The agents left with boxes of engineering diagrams and other records related to the firm's work for Crestwood.
 "We're cooperating," Chastain said.
 "We offered them everything we have on record."

 The IEPA's recently released report on Crestwood's drinking water did say that harmful chemicals were detected near the suspected source of the well's contamination, a dry-cleaning business located about 300 feet from the well.
 Not one newspaper or news channel reported information that the engineering company for the village of Crestwood was also involved in the debacle.

 August 2009

 Legislation

 Illinois' Governor Pat Quinn, reacting to public outrage, signed House Bill 4021 into law in August 2009 addressing many of the legal issues that grew out of the contaminated water scandal in Crestwood.
 WLS TV's Paul Miencke reported on August 23, 2009 Tricia Krause proposed the bill to incur a 50 year sentence of jail time so that there would never be another Crestwood incident.
 No one heard her voice.
 Bill 4021 was made to break again.
 It was now only a felony if someone tampered with the water supply.
-Madigan stated; "We need to make sure that what happened to Crestwood residents never happens again in Illinois," said Madigan.
-"The law needed to be strengthened to protect public safety and to restore public trust."
+Madigan stated: "We need to make sure that what happened to Crestwood residents never happens again in Illinois...
+The law needed to be strengthened to protect public safety and to restore public trust."

 Gov. Pat Quinn signed a bill Sunday that he says will help ensure Illinois citizens have safe, clean drinking water.
 The bill is designed to prevent future incidents like the water contamination discovered earlier this year in south suburban Crestwood, Ill.
 For years, Crestwood village officials told townspeople that all their water came from Lake Michigan exclusively, when records showed that Crestwood was co-mingling its lake water with water from a village well that had shown levels of a known carcinogen.
 The governor has signed a law that will require water suppliers to notify all their customers if tests reveal any contamination with their water supply.
 In Crestwood's case, the EPA had long ago told the village that the well in question had problems, but Crestwood didn't tell residents.
 Under the new law, water suppliers have five days to notify all of their customers of any problems.